 Preventive care is essential to helping your senior pet live a healthy, happy and fulfilled life.
 It also gives our veterinarians the opportunity to detect diseases early.

-Early detection of disease will help preserve your pet's physical health and catch emerging health issues before they develop into long-term problems.
+Early detection of disease may help preserve your pet's physical health and catch emerging health issues before they develop into long-term problems.

-With regular physical examinations, your pet will have the best chance at quality long-term health.
+With regular physical examinations, your pet will have a chance at long-term health.